 As an aside, it was also reported that Hjördis received an offer from a greeting card company for one of her paintings.
-That also probably came to nothing:
+It probably came to nothing:

 “I have always been a possessive person.
 For instance, I won’t give away or sell my paintings.
 I am so possessive that I don’t even want to sell a reproduction.”

 “Since the days when I did fashion drawings for a woman’s magazine in Sweden, I have kept up my interest in art.
 Now I do paintings, mostly faces of children and women.
 They are happy faces and usually tell a story.
 I always paint at night when my imagination is most alive and free to roam.
 I paint the faces against tremendously rough, uneven, backgrounds and I think a little of myself goes into each one of them.”
 Her favourite subjects were David Jr and Jamie.

 The one example of Hjördis’ artwork to emerge is a fairly dire painting copied from a famous photo of St Paul’s Cathedral during the London Blitz in 1940.
 It was later shown off by David on American TV.
 Chances are it may not be one of hers at all.
 At least I hope it isn’t.
 Hey, maybe the colours are amazing.